zeroasterisk/hugo-code.zeroasterisk.com/content/post/2017-05-31-meteor-1-5-optimization-examples.md

 This means that we have just duplicated code, bundled it twice.

-The obvious solution for this, would be to ensure tat `Branch` also used **the same dynamic import** for `Twig`.
+The obvious solution for this, would be to ensure that `Branch` also used **the same dynamic import** for `Twig`.

-As long as the dynamic import is the same, it gets re-used.
+As long as the dynamic import is the same, everywhere it is used, it gets re-used.

 As soon as you dynamic import a tree of dependencies, you get every dependency, possibly duplicated.